 Project type: semester project or master’s thesis.

-Prerequisites: prior experience in text mining; solid data analysis skills; knowledge in NLP and computational linguistics a plus.
-Multilingual candidates will be especially welcomed, but it is not a requisite.
+Prerequisites: Prior experience in text mining; solid data analysis skills; knowledge in NLP and computational linguistics; interest in history and social sciences a plus; language skills in French.